-Going through trials and tribulations are
+Going through trials and trauma are

 not easy for anyone.
 The key is to not allow the past and actions of